 Feeding Your Dog The Best Wet Dog Food

 - I like to give some canned dog food along with the chosen kibble.
 We don’t have to worry about the puppy getting overweight and the extra protein can be helpful.
 In small breed dogs, they simply may not be able to eat enough bites of kibble (even the tiny toy breed crunchies) to keep their blood sugar up without some easy-to-swallow moist food.
 Bigger puppies should get a scoop of canned dog food on their dry at feeding time.

 - I often have dog owners give a little scoop of can dog food with the meals, not for its nutritional value, but as a “condiment” that induces the dog to eat better.
 However, since more than half of the adult dogs in this country are overweight or obese, we really don’t need to encourage those dogs to overeat any more than they already are!

 - When dogs need to take chronic medications (for arthritis, for example) it is nice to hide the pill in a little “meatball” of canned food.
 Again, this is more a treat and not a major source of nutrition.

-- Many smaller breeds of dogs develop serious fat intolerance problems after 5 years of age (Schnauzers are notorious for this), and serious (sometimes fatal) pancreatitis can be the result.
-I recommend NO canned food—or human table food—for my Schnauzer patients, or for other dogs that seem to get an upset stomach from high-fat foods.
+- Many small breed dogs develop serious fat intolerance problems after 5 years of age (Schnauzers are notorious for this), and serious (sometimes fatal) pancreatitis can be the result.
+I recommend NO canned food—or human table food—for my Schnauzer patients, or for other dogs who get a sensitive stomach after eating high-fat foods.